 - It’s very feature light and has text chant which you can use to share attachments.

 - There is no screen sharing, breakout rooms and no whiteboard, but it is very simple and quick to use so could be useful if you want to do one-to-one tutorials or deal with quick questions or problems.

 Xroom is also similar to Whereby.
 It has a few more features than Callaba.io and can enable screen sharing too.

 - One nice feature is that there is a streaming mode with means you can give lecture/webinar type presentations from the platform without the constraint of limited numbers and anyone you share the link with can watch your stream.

-As you can see Zoom isn’t the only option you have if you want to deliver live online learning.
-So be prepared to try out some alternatives and try to enjoy the learning experience.
+As you can see, Zoom isn’t the only option you have when teaching English online.
+So be prepared to try out some alternatives to Zoom and try to enjoy the learning experience.

 If you are looking for a fully online, internationally-recognised TEFL qualification, find out more about the Oxford TEFL 100% Online CELTA course.
 Save €100 (€50 each) when enrolling with a friend.

-If you are already a teacher and you would like to develop your skills by learning to teach English effectively online, find out more about the Oxford TEFL Teaching English Online course.
+If you are already a teacher and you would like to develop your skills by learning to teaching English online effectively, find out more about the Oxford TEFL Teaching English Online course.